Connect with others who understand.

 Written by Emily Wagner, M.S.

-To manage mood disorders like bipolar 1 disorder, doctors can prescribe a variety of medications.
+To manage mood disorders like bipolar 1 disorder, doctors may prescribe a variety of medications.
 Some work to control your symptoms, called acute therapy.
 Other medications fall into the category of maintenance therapy and help to delay or prevent mood episodes.
-In most cases, bipolar disorder requires lifelong treatment.
+In most cases, bipolar 1 disorder requires ongoing, long-term care.

 What Is Bipolar 1 Disorder?

-Bipolar 1 disorder is characterized by mood swings from episodes of mania and depression.
-With mania, you may experience excited, irritated, or energetic feelings that last at least seven days.
+Bipolar 1 disorder is a mental health condition marked by shifts between episodes of mania and depression.
+During a manic episode, you may feel unusually excited, irritable, or full of energy.
+These episodes last at least seven days.
 In some cases, manic episodes are intense enough that you need hospitalization.

 Episodes of depression can also occur, and they typically last for at least two weeks.
 You may be in a depressive episode if you’re experiencing feelings of sadness or anxiety or you lose interest in activities you normally enjoy.